NOTE: THIS USER GUIDE ONLY APPLIES TO THE V3 NODE

 • 2.4GHz Scan Hours (0-25): Default is ALL.
 Note that all times are in UTC.

 Once you have set up the config as you like, click the Submit button to push it to the Node.
-Leaving the page by clicking one of the other page buttons, and then returning to the Config page, will allow you to confirm the config has been updated.
+Leaving the page by clicking one of the other page buttons and then returning to the Config page will allow you to confirm the config has been updated.
 If you are working on a config and change something you don’t want to change, simply click Reset.
-If

 • Dev (this may not be available) - The Developer page has three buttons at the top: